texhex/SQLSimplePS/README.md

 $sqls.Execute()
 ```

 This command will first delete any record with a IntValue of 2 and then add a new record.
-You can add as many command as you require.

-To add a command to an instance of SQL Simple, you have several possibilities:
+You can add as many commands to an instance of SQLSimple as you require.
+To do so, you have several possibilities:

 * When the command is a simple SQL command, use the ``AddCommand()`` with a string
   * ``$sqls.AddCommand("DELETE FROM dbo.TestTable")``